nop33/si/src/content/custom-page/get-involved.md

         text: Apply
         url: https://airtable.com/shr1fLH2prZYWukIM
     - title: Collaborate
-      content: |-
+      content: >-
-        We are happy to support individuals working on related projects.
+        We are happy to give input to and support individuals working on related projects.

         [Get in touch](/get-involved/#get-in-touch) ↓
       button: